SierraSoftworks/multicast/README.md

    channels doesn't need to change.
  - **Low Overheads** with linear memory growth as your number of listeners increases and no buffer overheads.
+ - **Generics Support** when using the `v2` library, allowing you to statically validate the types of messages you're sending and receiving.

 ## Example